Cinderella (1950 film): Plot

 Cinderella arrives at the ball, unrecognized by the stepsisters, although Lady Tremaine believes something is familiar about her.
 The prince is instantly smitten, so the King orders the Grand Duke to make sure the romance goes without a hitch.
 The duke prevents anyone from interfering as Cinderella and the Prince dance a waltz and wander out to the palace grounds, falling deeper in love.
 However, when Cinderella hears the clock tolling midnight, she runs away before she and the Prince can exchange names.
 Despite the efforts of the Grand Duke, Cinderella flees the palace, losing one of her glass slippers on the staircase.
 The palace guards pursue, but when the magic ends on the stroke of 12, Cinderella and the animals revert to their former appearances and hide in the woods.
 Cinderella discovers the other glass slipper is still on her foot, and takes it home with her.

 The Prince promises he will marry none but the girl who fits the glass slipper.
 The King orders the Grand Duke to try the shoe on every girl in the kingdom until he finds a match.
 When the news reaches the château, Cinderella is shocked to realize it was the Prince she met.
 Hearing Cinderella humming the waltz from the ball, Lady Tremaine realizes the truth and locks Cinderella in her attic bedroom.
 While the stepsisters unsuccessfully try on the slipper, Jaq and Gus steal the key back from Lady Tremaine and take it to Cinderella.
-Lucifer attempts to stop them, but the birds summon Bruno who scares him out of the house, and a freed Cinderella hurries to meet the Grand Duke.
+Lucifer attempts to stop them by trapping Gus and the key beneath a bowl and battling the other mice, but the birds summon Bruno who scares him out of the house whom Lucifer jumps out of the tower window to escape from Bruno, and a freed Cinderella hurries to meet the Grand Duke.
 In a last effort to prevent Cinderella from overshadowing her daughters, Lady Tremaine deliberately causes the Grand Duke's footman to trip and break the glass slipper.
 Cinderella reveals she has the other slipper, much to Lady Tremaine's shock, which the Grand Duke places on her foot.
 Cinderella and the Prince are married, and share a kiss as they set off in a carriage and leave for their honeymoon.